awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-configurationseteventdestination-dimensionconfiguration.md

 <a name="aws-properties-ses-configurationseteventdestination-dimensionconfiguration-description"></a>The `DimensionConfiguration` property type specifies the dimension configuration to use when you publish email sending events to Amazon CloudWatch using Amazon SES\.

-<a name="aws-properties-ses-configurationseteventdestination-dimensionconfiguration-inheritance"></a> `DimensionConfiguration` is a property of the [Amazon SES ConfigurationSetEventDestination CloudWatchDestination](aws-properties-ses-configurationseteventdestination-cloudwatchdestination.md) property type\.
+<a name="aws-properties-ses-configurationseteventdestination-dimensionconfiguration-inheritance"></a> `DimensionConfiguration` is a property of the [CloudWatchDestination](aws-properties-ses-configurationseteventdestination-cloudwatchdestination.md) property type\.

 ## Syntax<a name="aws-properties-ses-configurationseteventdestination-dimensionconfiguration-syntax"></a>